adamchalabi/Soton-Student-Journal-Club/README.md

 # Contribute
 To contribute simply create a github account and request to be added to the list of collaborators for this repository.

+# Contact
+If you have any queries, suggestions etc. please get in touch with me (Adam).
+My email is a.chalabi@soton.ac.uk .
+I can usually be found in office 54/5016.